Make a flank steak marinade that can be added to steak for a flavorful and tender grilled piece of meat.

 - Lightly score steak in a 1" diamond pattern, about ⅛" deep.

-- Combine all marinade ingredients in a small bowl or freezer bag.
+- Whisk all marinade ingredients in a small bowl or freezer bag.
+If desired, the marinade can be pulsed a couple of times in a blender.
 Add steak and marinate at least 4 hours or overnight.

 - Remove the steak from the fridge at least 30 minutes before cooking.
 Preheat grill to medium-high heat.